munificent/game-programming-patterns/book/observer.markdown

 Since we are using the observer object itself as a list node, that implies it can only be part of one subject's observer list.
 In other words, an observer can only observe a single subject at a time.
 In a more traditional implementation where each subject has its own independent list, an observer can be in more than one of them simultaneously.

-### A pool of list nodes

 You may be able to live with that limitation.
 I find it more common for a *subject* to have multiple *observers* than vice versa.
 If it *is* a problem for you, there is another more complex solution you can use that still doesn't require dynamic allocation.
-It's too long to cram into this chapter, but I'll sketch it out and let you fill in the blanks.
+It's too long to cram into this chapter, but I'll sketch it out and let you fill in the blanks...

+### A pool of list nodes

 Like before, each subject will have a linked list of observers.
 However, those list nodes won't be the observer objects themselves.
 Instead, they'll be separate little "list <span name="intrusive">node</span>" objects that contain a pointer to the observer and then a pointer to the next node in the list.